How To Build An AI Chatbot: A Comprehensive Guide

 Architectural components of AI chatbots

-AI-based chatbots are based on several key technologies and components that enable them to recognize user queries and maintain dialogue with the user.
+AI-based chatbots are based on several technologies and components that enable them to recognize user queries and maintain dialogue with the user.

 Natural Language Processing

 The key processes underlying NLP are focused on simplification of text – since texts consist of unstructured data, machines struggle to decipher the intended meaning behind the text.
-The key NLP processes used to make the text understandable for chatbots include:

-• Named Entity Recognition.
+• Named entity recognition.
 Often users' inputs contain key information such as names, dates, locations or specific products/services.
 Named entity recognition categorizes words into semantic groups.
 It helps the bot to understand that “Estonia” is a country, and “Dan” is a name.

-• Sentiment Analysis.
-Sentiment analysis allows the bot to understand the emotional undertone of the message – whether it’s positive, negative, or neutral.
+• Sentiment analysis allows the bot to understand the emotional undertone of the message – whether it’s positive, negative, or neutral.
 Advanced types of sentiment analysis can also detect particular feelings and emotions (angry, happy, sad) as well as the level of urgency and intentions.

 NLP is a core component of AI chatbots that enables them to decipher user intents and respond quickly and accurately.